medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-k3s-multinode.md

 This step will neatly fit into helm chart configurations, but here are the manual steps for time being.

-In your PVC template (peristent volume), here is a snippet of what it should resemble for all CouchDB's:
-* Note the storageClassName parameter should be identical to the storageClass we deployed earlier
+Your persistent volume (PVC) template for all CouchDB's should be as shown below.
+Note the `storageClassName` parameter should be identical to the `storageClass` we deployed earlier:
 ```
 # Source: cht-chart/templates/couchdb-n-claim0-persistentvolumeclaim.yaml
 apiVersion: v1